 Message encryption

-It is RECOMMENDED that implementing networks and communities define a policy for encrypting business data.
+It is RECOMMENDED that implementing networks and communities define a policy for encrypting messages.
 The use of AS4 encryption as such is OPTIONAL and the policy MAY dictate the use of [XHE-1.0] or other mechanism to encrypt data in the exchange between Access Points.
-It is NOT RECOMMENDED to allow Access Points to exchange business data without encryption.
+It is NOT RECOMMENDED to allow Access Points to exchange messages without encryption.

 When using AS4 encryption, an implementing network or community MAY define that either AES-128 with GCM mode or AES-256 with GCM mode be used, or that Access Points may freely choose between the two.
 The implementing network or community MUST NOT require that any other encryption algorithms be used for AS4 encryption.

 See also sections 2.2.35 and 2.2.37.

+Referencing this profile

+When referencing the AS4 Interoperability Profile for Four-Corner Networks Version 1.0, such as from the SMP transport profile ID element, the following identifier format MUST be used:

+bdxr-as4-1.0[#NetworkPolicyID]

+Where bdxr-as4-1.0 is the literal profile identifier and MUST be included exactly as stated here, and the NetworkPolicyID is an OPTIONAL policy identifier defined by the implementing network or community.

+The # number sign is used for separating the profile identifier from the policy identifier and is REQUIRED when a policy identifier is used.
+Otherwise, it MUST NOT be used.

+The [] square brackets mark optional content and are included above for illustrational purpose only.

 Conformance